-Externs may also be assigned duties in the therapeutic day school program.
-The extern may be assigned to work with Stepping Stone students or families for therapy.
-For all Stepping Stone clients, the extern will participate in clinical consultation with the family, which is a service provided with the student's teacher.
+Externs will also be assigned duties in the therapeutic day school program.
+The extern will be assigned to work with Stepping Stone students for therapy.
+For all Stepping Stone clients assigned, the extern will participate in Clinical Consultation with the family, which is a service provided with the student's teacher.
 The extern will also provide feedback regarding treatment goals, progress in therapy, and treatment recommendations for Individual Education Plan (IEP) meetings that are held annually.
 Participants in the IEP meetings include the client, Stepping Stone school staff and administrators, school district representatives, and parents.